London Library: Buildings

 In February 1944, during the Second World War, the northern bookstacks suffered considerable damage when the Library suffered a direct hit from a bomb: 16,000 volumes were destroyed, including most of the Biography section.
 Although the library reopened in July, repairs to the buildings were not completed until the early 1950s.

 Following the war, the Library continued to experience a need for increased space, although the practical possibilities for expansion were limited.
 A mezzanine was inserted within the Art Room in the early 1970s; four floors of bookstack were constructed above the north bay of the reading room in 1992; and in 1995 the Anstruther Wing (named after its benefactor, Ian Anstruther) was erected at the extreme rear of the site, a nine-storey building on a small footprint designed principally to house rare books storage.

 In 2004, the Library acquired Duchess House, a four-storey 1970s office building adjoining the north side of the existing site, which increased overall capacity by 30%.
 The building was renamed T. S. Eliot House in 2008.
 The opportunity was taken for a major rationalisation and overhaul of the greater part of the library's premises.
 Staff activities were concentrated in T. S. Eliot House (freeing up space in the older buildings for book storage and members' facilities); a new reading room was inserted in a lightwell; the Art Room was completely restructured and redesigned; the main Issue Hall remodelled; new circulation routes created; and other alterations made elsewhere.
 The first phase of work, the modification and refurbishment of T. S. Eliot House, was completed in 2007; and the second phase in 2010.
-The architects for the redevelopment were Haworth Tompkins with Price & Myers acting as consulting structural engineers; while the toilets were designed in collaboration with Turner Prize-winning artist Martin Creed.
+The architects for the redevelopment were Haworth Tompkins; while the toilets were designed in collaboration with Turner Prize-winning artist Martin Creed.

 The building has been listed Grade II on the National Heritage List for England since February 1958.

 Subscription

 In 1903 the annual membership subscription was £3.
-Around the time of the First World War it was £3 3s, with an entrance (joining) fee of £1 1s.
-During the 1930s it was £4 4s with an entrance fee of £3 3s, and fees remained at this level into the 1950s.
-(In fact, by 1946 the joining fee had fallen to £2 2s, although by 1951 it had returned to £3 3s.)
+During the 1930s it was £4 4s and fees remained at this level into the 1950s.
 In November 1981 the annual subscription was £60.
-In the wake of the acquisition of T. S. Eliot House, it was raised dramatically in January 2008 from £210 to £375 (with no initial fee, and certain concessionary rates).
+Following the acquisition of T. S. Eliot House, from 2008 the subscription was significantly increased from £210 to £375.
+As of September 2024 the annual fee for standard membership is £615.

-As of January 2022 the annual fee for Individual membership is from £525.
-Half price concessionary rates include Young Person's membership, Spouse/Partner membership and Supported membership (a reduced fee for those unable to afford the full rate).
-Remote Access and Associate (evening and weekend) rates are also available from £265.
-Life membership is available, on a scale depending on age; and schools, corporate bodies and other institutions may also join.